lilopkins/evidenceangel/schemas/draft-hopkins-evp-spec.md

 # IANA Considerations

-This document acts as the specification for the requested media type application/vnd.angel.evidence-package.
+This document acts as the specification for the media type application/vnd.angel.evidence-package.

 # Security Considerations